The Lessons of Diversity and Inclusion

 Likewise, a successful product becomes that way because of customer diversity.
 When there is diversity in every step of the process (including user research and customer interviews), outcomes are better able to increase revenue growth or perhaps even become an industry disrupter.

-What are diversity and inclusion?
+What are diversity and inclusion in the workplace?

 Diversity and inclusion in the workplace can be described as when an organization ensures that it recruits and hires candidates from diverse communities representing its customers' diversity.